cyberholics/My-technical-writing-portfolio/README.md

 # Collection of my technical articles

 Welcome to my content creation portfolio!
 Here, you'll find examples of both technical and thought-provoking pieces I've crafted.
-Explore my diverse range of content, and feel free to reach out for collaborations.
-Enjoy the journey through my work!
+Enjoy the journey through my work, and feel free to reach out for collaborations.

+**Ghostwritten articles for leading AI/ML blogs (samples available on request).**

 ### Technical articles about machine learning and deep learning including how-to guides
 [How to Deploy Segment Anything Model 2 (SAM 2) With Modelbit](https://dev.to/victor_isaac_king/how-to-deploy-segment-anything-model-2-sam-2-with-modelbit-47ni)